iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ninety8point6.patientapp___2.41.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.ninety8point6.patientapp 1 reviews"/>
 </p>

+> The Dr's on here don't listen and definately won't prescribe medicine.
+I clearly had an URI and they said to just rest and take allergy medicine.
+Went to my Dr and they immediately prescribed an antibiotic.
+Similar experience prior.
+This is a joke and GIANT waste of time!!<br> :date: __2021-01-16 03:11:42__

 > No alerts after wsiting sn hour for an MD then disconnected!<br> :date: __2021-01-06 02:40:51__

 > Not being notified when doctor is available<br> :date: __2021-01-05 05:44:30__